oh2mp/morseporo/README.md

 # Morseporo
-WLAN-configurable morse blinker for ESP8266
+A simple WLAN-configurable morse blinker for ESP8266

+See [wiki](wiki/) for more information.